wallarm/product-documentation/docs/latest/user-guides/events/verify-attack.md

 * ![Sheduled][img-sheduled-icon] *Scheduled*: The attack is queued for verification.
 * ![Could not connect][img-cloud-icon] *Could not connect to the server*: It is not possible to access the server at this time.

-## Forcing an Attack Verification
+## Forcing attack verification

 1. Select an attack.
-2. Click the status sign in the "Verification" column.
+2. Click the status sign in the **Active verification** column.
 3. Click *Force verification*.

 Wallarm will raise the priority of the attack verification in the queue.

 ![Attacks verification][img-verify-attack]

-## Attack Types that Do Not Support Verification
+## Attack types that do not support verification

 Attacks of the following types do not support verification: